DRDC-RDDC/covid-prevalence-estimate/README.md

 ## References

 1. Mirshak and Horn (2020), The probability of a non-symptomatic individual bringing a coronavirus disease 2019 (COVID-19) infection into a group, DRDC Scientific Letter, DRDC-RDDC-2020-L116
-1. Berry I, Soucy J-PR, Tuite A, Fisman D. Open access epidemiologic data and an interactive dashboard to monitor the COVID-19 outbreak in Canada.
+2. Berry I, Soucy J-PR, Tuite A, Fisman D. Open access epidemiologic data and an interactive dashboard to monitor the COVID-19 outbreak in Canada.
 CMAJ.
 2020 Apr 14;192(15):E420. doi: https://doi.org/10.1503/cmaj.75262
-1. Dehning, J., Zierenberg, J., Spitzner, F. P., Wibral, M., Neto, J. P., Wilczek, M., & Priesemann, V. (2020).
+3. Dehning, J., Zierenberg, J., Spitzner, F. P., Wibral, M., Neto, J. P., Wilczek, M., & Priesemann, V. (2020).
 Inferring change points in the spread of COVID-19 reveals the effectiveness of interventions.
 Science.
+4. COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University

 ## Licenses